Vauxhall Corsa Review

 Step inside the Corsa and you’ll find a neat, tidy dashboard with most of the space given over to the touchscreen infotainment system, which is standard on all versions.
 Lots of Corsa trim levels include built-in sat nav, but all versions include Apple CarPlay and Android Auto, so you can use your smartphone mapping apps through your car’s screen.

-You’ll probably want to use these smartphone-mirroring systems often, because the infotainment’s built-in software is mediocre.
+You’ll probably want to use these smartphone-mirroring systems often, because the earlier infotainment system’s built-in software is mediocre.
 All the functions you’d expect – Bluetooth connectivity and DAB radio – work as intended, but the screen is slow to respond to your touch and the graphics aren’t as appealing as the best in class.
+Facelift cars (produced from mid-2023) have a quicker and larger screen.

 The Corsa’s interior styling is solid but doesn’t stand out, which is a shame considering the mechanically related Peugeot 208 has such a plush cabin.
 You do get flashes of red or silver detailing the further up the trim range you go, and the really cheap plastics are only used in distant parts of the interior that you rarely touch, but it’s generally a case of form following function.